-In February 2005, the Kyoto Protocol to the United Nations Framework Convention on Climate Change entered into force.
-Pursuant to the Kyoto Protocol, adopting countries are required to implement national programs to reduce emissions of certain gases, generally referred to as greenhouse gases, which are suspected of contributing to global warming.
+In February 2005, the Kyoto Protocol to the United Nations Framework Convention on Climate Change entered into force, Pursuant to the Kyoto Protocol, adopting countries are required to implement national programs to reduce emissions of certain gases, generally referred to as greenhouse gases, which are suspected of contributing to global warming.
 Currently, the greenhouse gas emissions from international shipping do not come under the Kyoto Protocol.
 In December 2009, more than 27 nations, including the United States, entered into the Copenhagen Accord.
 The Copenhagen Accord is non-binding, but is intended to pave the way for a comprehensive, international treaty on climate change.
 On December 12, 2015 the Paris Agreement was adopted by 195 countries.
 The Paris Agreement deals with greenhouse gas emission reduction measures and targets from 2020 in order to limit the global temperature increases above pre-industrial levels to well below 2° Celsius.
 Although shipping was ultimately not included in the Paris Agreement, it is expected that the adoption of the Paris Agreement may lead to regulatory changes in relation to curbing greenhouse gas emissions from shipping.
 The Paris Agreement has been ratified by a large number of countries and entered into force on November 4, 2016.
 In July 2011 the IMO adopted regulations imposing technical and operational measures for the reduction of greenhouse gas emissions.
 These new regulations formed a new chapter in Annex VI of MARPOL and became effective on January 1, 2013.
 The new technical and operational measures include the "Energy Efficiency Design Index," which is mandatory for newbuilding vessels, and the "Ship Energy Efficiency Management Plan," which is mandatory for all vessels.
-In addition, the IMO is evaluating various mandatory measures to reduce greenhouse gas emissions from international shipping, which may include market-based instruments or a carbon tax.
+In addition, the IMO is evaluating various mandatory measures to reduce greenhouse gas emissions from international shipping, which may include marketbased instruments or a carbon tax.
 In October 2014 the IMO's MEPC agreed in principle to develop a system of data collection regarding fuel consumption of vessels.
-Work on the development of such a system continued during 2015 and 2016.
-Currently IMO requires monitoring plans to be onboard by 2017 and monitoring to commence in 2019.
-The IMO has also approved a roadmap for the development of a comprehensive IMO strategy on reduction of greenhouse gas emissions from ships with an initial strategy to be adopted in 2018 and a revised strategy to be adopted in 2023.
+As of March 1, 2018, amendments to Annex VI will add new Regulation 22A on the collection and reporting of ship fuel oil consumption data.
+Under the new requirements, ships of 5,000 gross tonnage and above will have to collect consumption data for each type of fuel oil they use, as well as certain other data including proxies for transport work.
+The IMO has also approved a roadmap for the development of a comprehensive IMO strategy on reduction of greenhouse gas emissions from ships with an initial strategy to be adopted in 2018 (July 7, 2017 saw the MEPC agree on a draft outline of the IMO's strategy for reducing greenhouse gas emissions in the shipping sector) and a revised strategy to be adopted in 2023.